optittm/bugprediction/docs/advanced_configuration.md

 #### The `][` Operator

-The `][` operator is used to specify a range of versions, excluding both endpoints.
+The `][` operator is used to specify a range of versions, excluding both versions.
 For example, if the configuration is:

 ```json
 {